ixvu/w4111_wiki/Query-proc.md

 If the plan space is too large,we can simplify the set of plans so it's tractable and
 + 1. Push down selections and projections
-+ 2. Ignore cross  products(S&T don't share attrs)
++ 2. Ignore cross  products(S&T don't share attributes)
-+ 3. Left deep plans only(only outer is allowed to have join, means only left side is allowed to have subtree, right side is always leaf.)
++ 3. Left deep plans only
+     + only outer is allowed to have join, means only left side is allowed to have subtree, right side is always leaf
-  + The reason we choose left deep
+     + The reason for chossing left deep plan
        + it allows pipelining.
 If the left side AB can generate a tuple, then we can immediately start to join with the other table C while this is impossible for right deep joins.
     + If we want to join inner for every tuple in A, we need to re-compute the join or wait until the inner is completed.
     + Also, if the inner is the output of the join operation, then we don’t have any indices.
 + 4. Dynamic programming optimization problem